iskandartypes/get_next_line/README.md

 Will read each newline delimited line in a file until EOF.

-Needs a libft library to work.
+Small project; is now a submodule of my (libft)[https://github.com/naregjan/libft], the library it requires to work anyway.